Table of Contents

 - Your dog’s breathing and behaviour can tell you a lot about what’s going on inside its body.
 Call your veterinarian if you suspect your dog is not behaving normally or having trouble breathing.

-The sooner you get help, the better chance your dog will recover from a poisonous plant.
-We can’t tell you what treatment they need because that will depend on what plant they have eaten.
+The sooner you get help, the better your dog’s chance of recovering from a poisonous plant.
+We can’t tell you what treatment your dog needs because it will depend on the plant it has eaten.

 It never hurts to be extra careful when letting your dog outside.
 It helps to know which plants are toxic and non-toxic to dogs before you bring a new plant into your home.
 Some plants can cause digestive problems and vomiting, while others may cause more severe health issues such as seizures or liver failure.